 Upcoming Madagascar Trips

-Madagascar has the highest bio diversity on the planet, with an incredible 97% of the species being unique to the island, including over 50 types of lemurs - the island's star attraction.
+Madagascar has the highest bio diversity on the planet with an incredible 95% of the species unique to the island, including over 50 types of lemurs - the island's star attraction.
 The brilliant national parks spread out across the island offer ample opportunity to see this amazing wildlife from the mountainous Isalo National Park to the Special Reserve of Andasibe.

 Madagascar Lodge accommodated safaris